MathieuBahin/FlipPage/README.md

 I used a footswitch like this one :
 <img src="https://github.com/MathieuBahin/FlipPage/blob/main/image/footswitch.jpg" width="200" >
 ### KiCad schematic and routing
-You will find the files in the repository KiCad.
+You will find the files in the folder KiCad.
 I printed the PCB at [JLCPCB](https://jlcpcb.com/), reliable and low cost.

 ## Arduino development
 You can use whatever IDE fits you, I used the Arduino IDE.

-Add the lib to the librairies repository (generaly in Documents\Arduino\librairies).
+Add the lib to the libraries folder (generaly in Documents\Arduino\libraries).

 Choose the Board : Arduino Nano and the processor that fits your card.